Summum Bonum (poem)

 "Summum Bonum" is a poem by Robert Browning.
-It was published in poet's last book, Asolando in 1889.
+It was published in the poet's last book, Asolando, in 1889.
 It is a short poem or epigram.
 The title is a Latin phrase that means the highest good.

 Form

 The poem is composed of eight lines.
 They are not equally long.
 Some are fifteen syllables long, while others are only six syllables long.
 The metre is anapaestic.
 The longer lines are built of five feet: